Michal-MK/PA165-2021-IDomaToJde/README.md

 The current and main focus is on activities practiced online e.g.: yoga instructor offering online yoga classes.

-The service keeps records of customer and their:
+The service keeps records of customers and their:

 - Necessary personal details.
 - Services they provide / consume.